Droopy: Filmography

 The Droopy cartoons were directed by Tex Avery (1943–1955), Dick Lundy (1952), Michael Lah (1955–1958) and William Hanna and Joseph Barbera (1956), at the Metro-Goldwyn-Mayer cartoon studio in Hollywood, California.
 All cartoons were released to theaters by Metro-Goldwyn-Mayer.
 Fred Quimby was the producer of the first 17 cartoons from 1943 to 1955.
 Quimby retired in 1955 and from 1956 to 1958, Hanna and Barbera produced the cartoons until MGM closed the cartoon studio in 1957, and the last cartoon was released in 1958.
 Most of these cartoons were produced in the standard Academy ratio (1.37:1); seven cartoons were produced in widescreen CinemaScope format only.

 Like any other studio, MGM reissued and edited its cartoons when re-released to theaters.
 Many pre-1951 cartoons were reissued with Perspecta Sound, which was introduced in 1954.
 MGM also reissued its cartoons before the introduction of Perspecta Sound.
-Because of the 1965 MGM vault fire, only backup prints of pre-1951 MGM cartoons exist.
+Because of the 1965 MGM vault fire, the original negatives and pre-reissue versions of pre-1951 MGM cartoons are lost.